Generalized Logit Adjustment: Calibrating Fine-tuned Models by Removing Label Bias in Foundation Models: Introduction

 Despite these methods exhibiting performance gains on both in-distribution and out-of-distribution evaluations, they all overlook the inherent bias originating from the foundation models.
 Specifically, the Web-scale data for pre-training foundation models exhibit a highly skewed distribution due to Zipf’s law of nature~\cite{reed2001pareto}.
 The resulting foundation models develop a biased decision boundary that leads to a poor zero-shot performance on rare classes.
 As evidenced in Figure~\ref{fig:figure1}(a) and (b), the purple line encounters a dramatic drop, and the zero-shot performance of tail classes is significantly lower than that of head classes ($57.2\%$ \vs. $78.0\%$).
 Existing ensemble methods like WiSE-FT~\cite{wortsman2022robust} overlook the label bias, resulting in an improvement in top-1 ($+0.5\%$) and head accuracy ($+1.7\%$) while a noticeable degradation on the tail performances ($-0.9\%$) in Figure~\ref{fig:figure1}(b).
 Another evidence is that the orange line (WiSE-FT) is below the blue line (fine-tuned models) for rare classes in Figure~\ref{fig:figure1}(a).

 We propose Generalized Logit Adjustment (GLA), a simple post-hoc method consisting of two steps: \textbf{1)} removing the label bias of zero-shot model via estimating the label distribution in the pre-training dataset; \textbf{2)} ensembling the fine-tuned and debiased zero-shot models.
 As illustrated in Figure~\ref{fig:figure1}~(b), our GLA achieves consistent improvement across all three subgroups, particularly showing a significant gain on tail classes ($+1.5\%$).
 Despite its simplicity, our \ours has a firm statistical grounding: it is the Bayes optimal classifier given the fine-tuned and zero-shot models, thus consistent for minimizing the error on a class-balanced target distribution~(Section~\ref{sec:glabetter}).
 It is worth noting that removing the bias of foundation models is challenging since the label distribution is often inaccessible due to privacy or copyright concerns.
-In this work, we only use the downstream labeled data and the zero-shot model to estimate the foundation label bias, and we propose two distinct methods to achieve this estimation.
-In our first method, we formulate the problem by adjusting the margin of the zero-shot models such that the lowest error is achieved on the downstream dataset.
-Method 2 involves constructing a matrix $P$ from the averaged predicted probability of each class, and then finding the eigenvector of such matrix as the estimated label prior.
-We prove the non-asymptotic convergence guarantees and demonstrate its better performance over Method 1 in few-shot settings.
+In this work, we only use the downstream labeled data and the zero-shot model to estimate the foundation label bias.
+Specifically, we formulate the problem by adjusting the margin of the zero-shot models such that the lowest error is achieved on the downstream dataset.
+This grounding translates into strong empirical performance on real-world datasets, covering few-shot, many-shot, and long-tail learning (Section~\ref{sec:exp}).